• Skip to primary navigation

 About the route

 There are several options for this journey, but lucky for you, the quickest one also happens to be the most scenic.
 Before you decide on which way to go, however, be sure to check current road conditions.
-Highway 93 – the road that connects Banff to Jasper – commonly closes for stretches of time during the winter because of unsafe conditions.
+Highway 93 – the road that connects Banff to Jasper – commonly closes during winter because of unsafe conditions.

 Note that in the winter months, winter tires or chains are mandatory to travel on Highway 93 due to avalanches and dangerous road conditions.
 It may be safer to have someone else get behind the wheel for this trip if you’re not used to driving Alberta roads in winter.
 If the roads are clear, however, we highly recommend making the drive yourself so that you can enjoy all the stunning stops along the way.